Getting a Laminectomy: Before, During, and After

 - Your doctor will remove your stitches or staples after about two weeks.

 - You should avoid long plane flights or car rides -- they can lead to blood clots in your legs.
-If you do travel, stand and walk once an hour or so.
+If you do travel, stand and walk around once an hour or so.